Anujkakade2709/Autocomplete_System/README.md

-# Autocomplete_System
-Contains README and Automcomplete directory

 # Autocomplete Service

 ## Introduction
 This repository contains a simple autocomplete service implemented in Python using Flask and a trie data structure.
 The service is designed to provide query suggestions based on prefixes input by users, similar to the functionality seen in search engines like Google.
+The data can be downloaded from here: https://drive.google.com/file/d/17L5fLvdni029_M2dmV0BYxtfE6y0At8Y/view?usp=sharing

 ## Design Decisions